 SCDOT, at its sole discretion, shall have the right to seek clarifications from any Proposer to fully understand information contained in their responses to the RFP.
-Clarifications mean a written or oral exchange of information which takes place after the receipt of Proposals when award without discussions is contemplated.
-For this Project, proposals are intended to be evaluated and award made without discussion unless discussions are determined to be necessary by the SCDOT POC.
+Clarifications mean a written or oral exchange of information which takes place after the receipt of

+Proposals when award without Discussions is contemplated.
+For this Project, proposals are intended to be evaluated and award made without Discussion unless Discussions are determined to be necessary by the SCDOT POC.
 Therefore, Proposer's initial offer should contain the Proposer's best terms from a cost and technical standpoint.
-At its discretion, SCDOT may elect to hold discussions, despite conducting clarifications, when circumstances dictate.
-Clarifications do not have to be held with any specific number of Proposes and do not have to address specific issues.
-The purpose of clarifications is to address minor or clerical revisions as well as clarify certain aspects of the proposals.
+At its discretion, SCDOT may elect to hold Discussions, despite conducting clarifications, when circumstances dictate.
+Clarifications do not have to be held with any specific number of Proposers and do not have to address specific issues.
+The purpose of clarifications is to address minor or clerical revisions as well as clarify certain aspects of the in a Proposals.
+Examples include, but are not limited to, transposing numbers, incomplete sentences, and contradictions.
 The SCDOT POC shall exchange sufficient information with the Proposer to clarify the issues.
 The SCDOT POC is charged with limiting such exchanges to only the information necessary to determine how to read language already existing in the proposal.
 A proposal is unclear if open to more than one reasonable interpretation or obscure in meaning, through indefiniteness of expression.
 Silence is not unclear.
 Clarifications cannot involve an opportunity for proposal revisions.
 Accordingly, clarifications must be limited to determining which reasonable interpretation was intended and should not include new information.
+The SCDOT POC may submit written questions to any Proposer to clarify a specific section of the Proposal and the Proposer shall respond in writing.
+SCDOT will acknowledge in writing receipt of the response.
+Responses will be used by the Evaluation Committee in scoring the Proposal.
+Clarifications will be incorporated into the contract and will not alter the contract requirements.
 The SCDOT POC shall have exclusive discretion regarding whether clarification is needed.
+Clarification can be used by the SCDOT POC at any point in the procurement process.